wilsonmar/Salesforce/README.md

 See Sandbox Overview at https://help.salesforce.com/HTViewHelpDoc?id=create_test_instance.htm&language=en_US

-## <a name="Database"> Database</a>
+## <a name="Database"> Database Access</a>
-Because parent-child and other data relationships are defined up front in the Data Model UI.
+Because parent-child and other data relationships are defined up front in the
+<strong>Data Model UI</strong>,

-The Salesforce Object Query Language (SOQL) to obtain filtered data does not allow dynamic implicit joins like those used in ANSI SQL.
+the Salesforce Object Query Language (SOQL) coded to retrieve filtered data does not allow dynamic implicit joins like those used in ANSI SQL.

-This enables Salesforce engineers to optimize indexing their own way, invisible to developers and users.

-which returns variable data types in multi-dimensional arrays.
+This approach enables Salesforce engineers to optimize indexing their own way, invisible to developers and users, such as returning variable data types in multi-dimensional arrays.

-Wrapper classes
+SOQL can be coded and executed dynamically within the Developer Console Query Editor.
+Individual rows returned can then be dynamically edited, inserted, and deleted.

+Salesforce Object Search Language (SOSL) ???

+Salesforce Data Manipulation Language (DML) is coded in Apex classes and triggers to insert, update and delete data.

+See the <a target="_blank" href="https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/">
+Force.com SOQL and SOSL Reference</a>

+## <a name="Triggers"> Triggers</a>
+Each trigger is coded in Apex to a particular sObject.

+"(before insert, before update)" are coded as part of the definition.

+Triggers are active as soon as they are saved.

 ## <a name="DBArch"> Data Architecture</a>